Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-1/_posts/2017-01-05-class-overview.md

 ## Videos

-There will also be videos!
+There will be videos!
 I like to make small videos all along the way.
 I will also record the live sessions for offline viewing.
 I like shorter videos as they will give you a tidbit of information that can be viewed multiple times if needed.
 Then you can focus on the parts you need help on the most.
 I think they are easier to digest and I hope you feel the same way too.

 This course also utilizes videos from the web on the topic of creative coding.
 We will draw from a number of resources to help augment and provide additional examples.
 There will be videos related to each language and then when we get to p5, we will look at some from Daniel Shiffman's ["Coding Train"](http://thecodingtrain.com).
 These are excellent resources for learning and exploring code.
 So, we will use them!